Virginia-iGEM/2018-wiki/app/content/Team.md

 	</div>
 		<div class= "hidden" id="Paul">
 		<h4>Paul Imbrogulio</h4>
 		<p>Paul is a second year studying chemical engineering.
 He is a member of the wetlab committee and our miniprep master.
-He does not have a quotable quote at the moment.</p>
+His quote is, "Can I pitch it in the incubator?" </p>
 		<br>
 	</div>
 		<div class= "hidden" id="Joseph">